Arshveen-singh/Vision-CLI/README.md

 ## ✦ What is Vision CLI?

 Vision CLI is a one-file AI agent for your terminal.
-It combines real-time web search, Indian stock market data, a personal advisor, persistent memory, image generation, voice control, and a full code assistant — all wrapped in a stunning Rich console with teal war-room aesthetics.
+It combines real-time web search, Indian stock market data, a personal advisor, persistent memory, image generation, voice control, and a full code assistant.
 ---

 ## ⚡ Quick Start